FAQ's

 What if my board arrives damaged?
 Contact me right away with photos, and I will replace it at no extra cost.

 How long will it take to make and ship my order?
-In stock orders ship within 5–7 business days.
-Custom pieces will take longer.
-How long it takes depends on the piece.
+In stock orders ship within 3-5 business days.
+Custom pieces will take longer, depending on the job.

 How is my board packaged to ensure safe delivery?
 Each board is wrapped securely, cushioned for protection, and packed in recyclable materials.